What Is the Federal Reserve’s Regulation D?

 Some banks are still proceeding with business as usual, so it’s best to pay attention to your notifications or contact your bank and ask about withdrawal limits or fees.

 Your best bet if you anticipate needing funds from your deposit accounts is to figure out how much you need, and then make one large transfer to your checking account where withdrawals aren’t limited.

 - The Federal Reserve’s Regulation D imposes a six withdrawal/transfer limit on deposit accounts, including savings and money market accounts.

-- Because of the Covid-19 crisis and changing monetary policy, Reg D has been temporarily suspended, with no announced resumption date.
+- Because of COVID-19, Reg D has been temporarily suspended, and no resumption date has been announced.

 - Banks are still free to charge fees or suspend accounts if customers go over the six transaction limit, but they are not mandated to do so.